nikicat/fetchraif/README.md

 ===========

 Script to fetch account and card statements from [Raiffeisen Connect](https://connect.raiffeisen.ru) (tested only with russian Raiffeisen branch).
-It uses [casperjs](http://casperjs.org/) (based on phantomjs, which based on webkit) to load R-Connect and navigate to statements.
+It uses [casperjs](http://casperjs.org/) (based on phantomjs, which uses webkit as engine) to load R-Connect and navigate to statements.
 Login captcha could be decoded manually using [yad](http://code.google.com/p/yad/) (zenity fork) or automatically using [deathbycaptcha.com](http://deathbycaptcha.com) service (paid, 6.95$ for 5K captchas).

 Requirements: